ppeerttu/sdpss-demo/todo-frontend/README.md

 1. Install the dependencies: `npm install`
 2. Start the dev server: `npm run dev`

 The local dev server will be available at [http://localhost:3000](http://localhost:3000).
-It is by default connecting to `http://localhost:8080`, but this is configurable via `API_URL` environment variable.
+It is by proxying requests to `http://localhost:8080`, but this is configurable via `API_HOSTNAME` and `API_PORT` environment variable.

 ## Building the docker image